Botanical Name: Rubus occidentalis 'Nantahala' PP20689

 Fruit: Fruit is conical, dark attractive red, longer & wider in size than the traditional favorite 'Heritage'.
 Firm, yet juicy fruit has a superior, excellent sweet flavor.

 Comments: New primocane fruiting red raspberry released by North Carolina State University.
 Qualities are: late harvest season and large berry size.
-High- quality fruit can be harvested later into the fall with Nantahala than with other primocane fruiters on the market.
-In Cherokee 'Nantahala' means 'land of the midday sun'.
+High- quality fruit can be harvested later into the Fall with Nantahala than with other primocane fruiters on the market.
+In Cherokee, 'Nantahala' means 'land of the midday sun'.
 Thorny canes- although just small spines at the base of the canes.
 Unable to ship to: AE, AK, GU, HI, PR.

 Unable to ship to: AE AK FL GU HI MA PR